dlepex/newsmaker/README.md

-### newsmaker
+### Newsmaker

-Newsmaker is a demon that implements the news filtering pipeline.
-The pipeline connects multiple news sources (rss/atom feeds) with multiple notifiers aka "publishers"  thru multiple filters.
+Newsmaker is a daemon that implements the news filtering pipeline.
+The pipeline connects multiple news sources (rss/atom feeds) with multiple notifiers aka "publishers"  through multiple filters.

-Right now only "http GET" notifiers are supported.
-It, for instance, permits you to publish the filtered news in your private Telegram channels using your own custom bot.
+Right now only "http-get" notifiers are supported.
+This permits you to publish the filtered news in your private Telegram channels using your own custom bot.
-Its very easy to add your own custom notifiers andcustom sources too if rss/atom is not enough.
+It is not difficult to add your own custom notifiers/publishers or even custom sources too if rss/atom is not enough.

-##### How to run
+### How to run
 ```
 newsmaker config.toml
 ```